-ECO 645 Managerial Economics 4 cr.
-Micro- and macroeconomic theories are taught to help students understand the effect of these theories on the firm's goals.
+CER 500 Foundations in Graduate Certificate Studies Micro- and macroeconomic theories are taught to help students understand the effect of these theories on the firm's goals.
 The student's ability to analyze the economic constraints within which the firm operates and the implication of government monetary and fiscal policies are discussed in this course.
 Practical application of economic theory to business cases is integrated into the course.
+FIN 605 Financial Management (MGT 625) FIN 615 Investments and Portfolio Management (MGT 625) FNP 600 General Principles of Financial Planning FNP 610 Investment Planning FNP 620 Insurance and Risk Management FNP 630 Retirement and Employee Benefits Planning